Looking for the best MBNA credit card in Canada? You’ve got this.

 Recommended MBNA credit cards.

-MBNA may offer a lot of choice, but its rewards cards, which let you earn points on everyday purchases, and its Rewards card are the big fan favourites.
+MBNA may offer a lot of choices but its rewards cards, which let you earn points on everyday purchases, are the fan favourites.
 Here’s why.

 Best MBNA card for no-fee rewards.

 If you love earning rewards but hate paying an annual fee, this is the card for you.
-The MBNA Rewards MasterCard lets you collect one MBNA Rewards point for every $1 you make in eligible purchases.
+The MBNA Rewards Platinum Plus Mastercard lets you collect one MBNA Rewards point for every $1 you make in eligible purchases.
 These points are flexible — redeem them for cash back, travel, brand-name merchandise, gift cards, and even charitable donations.
 And if MBNA’s reward system isn’t enough, then how about a generous welcome bonus?
-MBNA gives you 5,000 bonus rewards points for signing up and making your first eligible purchase.
+MBNA gives you 5,000 bonus rewards points after you make $500 worth of purchases on the card.
 That’s equivalent to $50 when redeemed for cash back or travel.
+They'll throw in an additional 5,000 points for enrolling in paperless statements.

 MBNA Rewards Platinum Plus® Mastercard®